What are the differences between WordPress & Shopify eCommerce Websites?

 Differences between WordPress & Shopify

-So, how do you chose which platform is right for you?
+So, how do you choose which platform is right for you?

 The Pros of using Shopify for an online store